 I’ve been fortunate enough not to have had to search the listings for several years now, with my work all coming direct and via referrals nowadays.
 I do find that some clients still contact me via Upwork when they find my profile (which you’re welcome to look at should you wish!)
 I won’t pretend I miss the days of scanning ten pages of writing jobs before finding a single one I was willing to apply for!

-After a year or two of the freelance job boards, you tend to find that you have a larger network of contacts and some repeat business.
-Although most boards stipulate that you shouldn’t move your business with clients away from the platforms, it does tend to happen in reality, sometimes simply because contacts you made move on to new companies and then come to you for work directly.
+After a year or two on the freelance job boards, you tend to find that you have a larger network of contacts and some solid repeat business.
+Although most boards stipulate that you shouldn’t move your existing clients away from the platforms, it does tend to happen in reality.
+Sometimes this is simply because contacts you made move on to new companies and then come to you for work directly.

 Hopefully, by this stage, you have enough of a reputation and portfolio to apply to companies directly anyway.
 Freelance positions are listed on the big job sites like Indeed, and plenty of work tends to arrive via word of mouth.

 As I’ve alluded to a couple of times, plenty of people have reasons to have a problem with the big freelance job boards, but we’re talking about freelancing jobs for beginners.
 Once you’re not a beginner any more, you have plenty more options!

 If you’re someone put off by hard work, you’ve probably not made it this far into the article, but there are freelance jobs for beginners that don’t require so much effort and leg-work.
 However, they’re unlikely to generate you a full-time or stable income.